Beyoncé: Endorsements and partnerships

 Beyoncé began her partnership with Pepsi in 2002.
 Two years later, she starred in a gladiator-themed commercial for the company alongside Britney Spears, Pink, and Enrique Iglesias.
 Beyoncé signed a $50 million endorsement deal with Pepsi in 2012.
 Beyoncé has also collaborated with Tommy Hilfiger for the fragrances True Star—for which she recorded a cover of "Wishing on a Star"—and True Star Gold.
 In 2007, she promoted Emporio Armani's Diamonds fragrance.
 Beyoncé launched her own fragrance line with Heat in 2010, followed by Heat Rush in 2011 and Pulse later in the same year.
 Beyoncé also has had deals with American Express, Nintendo, and L'Oréal.

 In March 2015, Beyoncé became a co-owner of the music streaming platform Tidal, alongside several other artists.
 In November 2020, she entered a multi-year partnership with fitness and media company Peloton.
 In 2021, Beyoncé and Jay-Z partnered with Tiffany & Co. for the company's "About Love" campaign.
 Beyoncé became the fourth woman, and first Black woman, to wear the 128.54-carat Tiffany Yellow Diamond.
 The campaign drew criticism, as the diamond is considered a blood diamond and a symbol of British colonial exploitation in Africa.
 (Note: Mined under harsh conditions during colonial rule in South Africa, the diamond is considered a "blood diamond".
 Some critics deemed it insensitive to wear a gem associated with oppression.)

-On August 20, 2024, Beyoncé announced SirDavis, a whiskey in collaboration with Moët Hennessy developed for years prior and co-founded with master distiller Dr. Bill Lumsden.
+In August 2024, Beyoncé announced SirDavis, a whiskey in collaboration with Moët Hennessy developed for years prior and co-founded with master distiller Dr. Bill Lumsden.
+Beyoncé acquired LVMH's stake in SirDavis in August 2026, becoming the sole owner of the brand.
 In October 2024, Levi's launched a four-part global campaign titled "Reiimagine" with Beyoncé, spotlighting women's history with the company and featuring her Cowboy Carter track "Levii's Jeans".

+In May 2026, Beyoncé co-chaired the Met Gala alongside Nicole Kidman and Venus Williams, which Vogue announced in December 2025.
+The event, themed "Costume Art", marked her first Met Gala appearance since 2016.